Ford Fusion (Americas): First generation (2006)

-The Fusion used Ford's CD3 platform, originally designed by Mazda as its G platform, its wheelbase stetched by 5 cm and width extended by 5.5 cm.
+The Fusion used Ford's CD3 platform, originally designed by Mazda as its G platform, its wheelbase stretched by 5 cm and width extended by 5.5 cm.
 The Fusion was the first production car to use Ford's three-bar grille.

 Available in S, SE, and SEL trims, the standard engine on each was the 160 hp Mazda-designed 2.3 L Duratec 23 I4, paired with either a 5-speed manual or 5-speed automatic transmission, both also designed by Mazda.
 SE and SEL models were also available with a 221 hp 3.0 L Duratec 30 V6 and a 6-speed automatic made by Aisin Japan.
 The Fusion shared some interior parts with the otherwise-unrelated European Mk III Ford Mondeo, such as part of the console and the seats.

 Ford's early advertising campaign for the Fusion in the United States used the tagline, "Life in Drive", in the U.S. and "Create a Reaction," in Canada.
 In January 2007, the company launched a new campaign for the Fusion with the tagline "Fusion Challenge" (later, "Ford Challenge").
 The American Ford Fusion emerged the winner over the Toyota Camry and Honda Accord based on the attributes of styling, reliability from Consumer Reports, handling, and "fun to drive" in head-to-head comparison tests with the Japanese sedans performed by subscribers of Car and Driver and Road & Track magazines in the Washington, D.C., and Los Angeles regions.

 In July 2007, Motor Trend reported that Ford's Special Vehicle Team tuner group planned to release a Fusion GT in late 2009 or early 2010.
 Its 3.5-liter Eco-Boost V-6 would make about 340 horsepower.
 No such vehicle ever came to fruition.

-Model year changes
+Features and model year changes

 For 2007, all-wheel-drive became available on V6 models.
 Sirius Satellite Radio became available as an option on the SE and SEL trims.
 The front passenger fold-flat seat was introduced and became standard on the SEL and SE trims.
 The Fusion gained front-seat side airbags, a side air curtain, and a perimeter alarm as standard features, all of which had previously been available as cost options.
-An auxiliary input jack for transmission from a portable audio player was added, along with some equipment modifications.
-A DVD-based navigation system became available.
+An auxiliary input jack became stand equipment and a DVD-based navigation system became optional.

 For the 2008 model year, ABS and tire pressure monitoring became standard features.
 New optional features included rear parking assist, Ford's SYNC multimedia and communication system, and ambient interior lighting.
 The DVD navigation was replaced with a new generation system featuring voice commands, and for the first time navigation was available with manual transmission.
 Several colors were removed and some others added.

 Two new packages were added to the options list for 2008: